calebtuttle/portfoliobuilder/docs/value_quality_method.md

 ## Overview
 There are a few steps in the Valuation and Quality weighting method.

 First, valuation and quality data is gathered on each stock.
 The valuation data measures how inexpensive the stock is.
-The quality data measures how good the company is, mainly, how good it is at generating earnings.
+The quality data measures how good the company is, mainly, how good its earnings are.

 Second, each stock is given a score for each measure.
 That is, a stock will receive a score for its P/E ratio, one for its EV/EBITDA ratio, and so on.
 This score is a function of the measure for this stock relative to the total value for this measure for all stocks.
 For instance, if a basket contains only 2 stocks (AAPL and FB, say), and if AAPL's ROE is 3x that of FB, AAPL's ROE score will be 3x FB's ROE score.